Wolf Volcano Erupts in Galápagos

 Read more‘Good Morning America’ Reports from National Geographic Endeavour II

-After exploring Antarctica with us last year, we’re excited to announce that Good Morning America and Amy Robach will be joining us again, this time in the magical islands of Galápagos!
-Tune in to GMA February 21-26 as Amy reports live from the National Geographic Endeavour II as part of GMA's "Extraordinary Earth" series—the first time a U.S. television crew has ever broadcast live from the Galápagos.
+On February 21-26, 2022, Good Morning America joined us aboard National Geographic Endeavour II as part of GMA's "Extraordinary Earth" series—the first time a U.S. television crew has ever broadcast live from the Galápagos.

 The decades-long effort to protect the Galápagos Islands realized an important milestone on January 14 when Ecuador’s president Guillermo Lasso signed a decree to conserve more than 23,000 square miles of ocean around the Galápagos Islands and beyond.
 Lindblad Expeditions founder and Co-Chair of the Board Sven Lindblad was honored to witness this historic moment.